nskhoa1502/real-estate/README.md

 ## Technology Stack

-Our platform harnesses the power of cutting-edge technologies to ensure an immersive user experience and robust functionality:

 - **React:** Enabling an interactive and intuitive front-end interface.
 - **Node.js:** Driving the backend operations for seamless server-side processes.
 - **MySQL with Sequelize ORM:** Ensuring a secure and efficient database management system.